 To provide a calm and quiet atmosphere, cell phone ringers are turned off throughout the hospital.

 At Queen’s Park Pet Hospital, we use specific dog and cat pheromones throughout the clinic to reduce anxiety for our patients.
 A dog Adaptil diffuser is plugged into our low-stress exam rooms.
 All cats receive a towel that has been wiped with Feliway– this soothes cats.
 Towels are warmed for older or sick patients.

 We recommend that clients bring their dogs in regularly for pets and treats, so they become familiar and comfortable with visiting us.

 Patient Warmer and Heated Pet Beds

-Our veterinarians will dispense gentle sedatives to owners prior to their appointment if needed, or will administer sedation to perform and procedures that may cause stress to our patients.
-We use digital x-ray which provides images in 6 seconds reducing stress, handling and radiation exposure for your pet.
+Our veterinarians will dispense gentle sedatives to owners before their appointment if needed or administer sedation to perform and procedures that may cause stress to our patients.
+We use a digital x-ray that provides images in 6 seconds, reducing stress, handling and radiation exposure for your pet.

-Our exam rooms have been set up to be low stress environments for your dog or cat.
+Our exam rooms have been set up to be low-stress environments for your dog or cat.
 Exam tables can be folded up, so pets can be examined on the floor if they prefer that.
 Non-slip mats are used to provide stable footing for pets.
-We use ear thermometers instead of rectal ones, so we can evaluate our pets without causing them additional stress.
+We use ear thermometers instead of rectal ones to evaluate our pets without causing them additional stress.